makerdao/developer.makerdao.com/dai/1/index.md

 ### Dai Borrowers

-Users seeking risk, and the opportunity for profit can borrow dai against locked collateral by operating a CDP (Collateralised Debt Position).
-CDPs are lightweight records by which users can autonomously borrow and repay dai against a collateral and the mechanism by which the amount of dai in circulation is ultimately determined.
+Those seeking risk, and the opportunity for profit can borrow dai against locked collateral by operating a CDP (Collateralised Debt Position).
+A CDP is simply lightweight record which tracks a particular borrowing position - the owner of the position, the amount of locked collateral, and the amount of dai which has been issued.

-[^i]: 1:1 initially - target price will fluctuate in practice via TRFM